Punctual And Positive: Ten minutes early beats one minute late. Plus, it gives you time to say ‘howdy’ and catch up on what’s ‘great’!

 Let’s break it down:

+Running late = chaos.
 Running early = composed and ready for greatness.

-That small buffer turns frantic fumbling into focused finesse.
-You get to review your notes, shake off the “Where are my keys?!” energy, and show up like a boss—even if you’re not one.
+✅ Review notes. ✅ Shake off the “Where are my keys?!” energy. ✅ Show up like a boss—even if you’re not one.

 2. Small Time Window.
 Big Human Window.